Consecutive pure fields of the form $\mathbb{Q}\left(\sqrt[l]{a}\right)$ with large class numbers: Introduction

 where $\gamma$ denotes the Euler-Mascheroni constant.
 Under the same hypothesis, Littlewood shows the existence of infinitely many fundamental discriminants $d$ such that

 For positive discriminants, one can show that the bound

 holds under GRH.
-Montgomery and Weinberger \cite{Mon} show that this bound cannot be improved for real quadratic fields, apart from the value of the constant and without GRH.
-They prove that there exists infinitely many real quadratic fields $\Q(\sqrt{d})$ such that
+Montgomery and Weinberger \cite{Mon} show that this bound cannot be improved for real quadratic fields, apart from the value of the constant and an unconditional result without GRH.
+They prove that there exist infinitely many real quadratic fields $\Q(\sqrt{d})$ such that

 Lamzouri \cite[Theorem 1.2]{Lam} improved the result by Montgomery and Weinberger by showing the following.
 Let $x$ be large.
 There are at least $x ^{\frac{1}{2}-\frac{1}{\log \log x}}$ and at most $x^{\frac{1}{2}+\text{o}(1)}$ real quadratic fields $\Q(\sqrt{d})$ with discriminant $d \leq x$ such that